w3f/Grants-Program/applications/CILA-omnichain-infrastructure.md

 ## Implementation

-The `EventStore`  is implemented using a internal Subsrate database.
+The `EventStore`  is implemented using an internal Substrate database.
 The `EventStore` stores events in the form of serialized binary data plus metadata, which can be easily deserialized for querying and analysis.

 ## Features